junxit/us-congress-bills-114/metadata.md

 - 2015-07-07 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4799)
 - 2015-07-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4799)
 - 2015-07-08 — Received in the Senate and Read twice and referred to the Committee on Foreign Relations.
+- 2016-02-03 — Amendment SA 3278 agreed to in Senate by Unanimous Consent.
+- 2016-02-03 — Amendment SA 3278 proposed by Senator McConnell for Senator Rubio. (consideration: CR S570-571; text: CR S570-571) In the nature of a substitute.
+- 2016-02-03 — Measure laid before Senate by unanimous consent. (consideration: CR S570-571)
+- 2016-02-03 — Passed Senate with an amendment by Unanimous Consent.
+- 2016-02-03 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2016-02-03 — Senate Committee on Foreign Relations discharged by Unanimous Consent. (consideration: CR S570)
+- 2016-02-03 — Senate Committee on Foreign Relations discharged by Unanimous Consent.(consideration: CR S570)
+- 2016-02-03 — Senate amendment agreed to: Amendment SA 3278 agreed to in Senate by Unanimous Consent.
+- 2016-02-03 — Senate amendment proposed (on the floor): Amendment SA 3278 proposed by Senator McConnell for Senator Rubio.(consideration: CR S570-571; text: CR S570-571)
+- 2016-02-03 — Senate amendment submitted